It’s that time of the year again when millions of Americans will spend time with loved ones.

 Law enforcement, mental health professionals, therapists and counselors all know that acquaintance rape is the most common kind of sexual assault.
 Children are far more likely to be molested by a member of the household than by a stranger.

 As an adult woman of nearly thirty, I still meet men my age or older who express hurt feelings when I politely refuse to hug them.
 I’m still made to feel like the "weirdo" or bad guy when I point out that full contact isn’t necessary.
-"Oh, you must meet a lot of creepy men, and that’s why you don’t want to hug me goodbye", said a non-profit politician, after a casual lunch meeting.
+"Oh, you must meet a lot of creepy men, and that’s why you don’t want to hug me goodbye", said a non-profit environmentalist, after a casual lunch meeting.
 "No, I don’t hug people I’m not intimate with."

 Children and adults do not deserve to be made to feel guilty for not touching any other person, and it’s no surprise that it still happens.